unitedstates/rtyaml/README.rst

 This module provides wrappers around ``pyyaml`` to set sane defaults:

-* field order in dicts is preserved when writing out objects that were read in by this library
+* round-tripping YAML files is possible by preserving field order
-* saner output defaults are set
+* saner output defaults are set for strings
-* any comment block found at the very beginning of the file when loading YAML is preserved when writing it back out
+* a comment block found at the very beginning of a stream when loading YAML is preserved when writing it back out

 Install::